espressif/esp-protocols/components/esp_modem/test/target_ota/README.md

 ```
 * MQTT broker: Running mosquitto in the default config is enough, configuring the broker's URL to the local PPP address: `config.broker.address.uri = "mqtt://192.168.11.1";`
 * HTTP server: Need to support HTTP/1.1 (to support ranges).
 You can use the script `http_server.py` and configure the OTA endpoint as `"https://192.168.11.1:1234/esp32.bin"`

+## Potential issues

+When running this test it is expected to experience some buffer overflows or connection interruption.
+The modem library should recover from these failure modes and continue and complete OTA update.
+These issues are expected, since UART ISR is deliberately not placed into IRAM in the test configuration to exhibit some minor communication glitches.